Crossmint/crossmint-purchasing-devin-tool/README.md

 - Specify the wallet's private key as part of the CLI command when using the tool

 *Create new wallet*
-- [Create a new wallet](https://docs.crossmint.com/api-reference/wallets/create-wallet) with Crossmint and [fund it](https://docs.crossmint.com/api-reference/wallets/fund-wallet) with some USDC and ETH
+- [Create a new wallet](https://docs.crossmint.com/api-reference/wallets/create-wallet) with Crossmint and fund it with some USDC and ETH
   - Required API key scopes: `wallets.create` and `wallets.fund`

+You can obtain USDC and ETH on coinbase (or ping the Crossmint team for help).

 ## Devin Setup

 ### Repository

-Fork this repository inside your organization or copy the folder
+Fork this repository inside your organization or copy the folder into an existing repo that Devin has access to.

+then, on Devin's machine, run the installation steps below, so it's ready to use.

 ### Knowledge Prompt
-In order to properly run the tool, you will need to let Devin know how to work with it under Settings >> Knowledge.
-Click on "Add Knowledge", name the knowledge "Purchasing with Crypto" and add the following notes:
+Let Devin know about the tool under Settings >> Knowledge.
+Click on "Add Knowledge", name the knowledge "Purchasing items" and add the following notes:

 ```
-The Crossmint team has installed you a tool.
-It's under the <your org>/crossmint-purchasing-devin-tool repository.
-At the beginning of each session, you should check what the tool does and if it's available, in case it may help with your plan.

-1. Always check the tool at the start of a session
-2. When a task mentions using specific tools (like "devin instances via API"), make sure to explore and understand the tool first
-3. Don't skip tool exploration in favor of direct implementation
-4. If unsure about a tool's functionality, review its documentation
+You have a tool available to purchase amazon items programmatically.
+It's in <path where tool was installed>.
+If a user asks you to buy something, use this tool.
+You can learn how to invoke the tool by reading the README.md file, Usage section
 ```

 Make sure the prompt for the tool above points to the right repository.